12 Secrets to Getting Rid of Carpal Tunnel Pain

 - Teaching you ways to avoid bending your wrist while you work or play

 - Showing you proper posture, especially when typing

 - Explain stretching techniques you can employ anywhere

-- Give you exercises to increase the strength of your arms, hands, wrists and fingers
+- Give yourself exercises to increase the strength of your arms, hands, wrists, and fingers

 - Recommend ways to change the way you use certain items, such as adding padding to some items, so you don’t need to grip them as hard, etc.